BloomTech-Labs/labs-ds-starter/README.md

 - [Scikit-learn docs - Model persistence](https://scikit-learn.org/stable/modules/model_persistence.html)
 - [Keras docs - Serialization and saving](https://keras.io/guides/serialization_and_saving/)

 Get version numbers for every package you used in your pipeline.
-Install the exact versions of these packages in your virtual environment.
+Add these packages to your `requirements.txt` file with their exact version numbers.
+Then run `docker-compose build` to re-build your Docker image.

 Edit `app/api/predict.py` to unpickle your model and use it in your predict function.